iggredible/chatty.vim/README.md

 ## Histories

 The `histories/` directory contains your chat histories.
 Each chat history is a chat session.
-Each history is stored inside a chat provider directory.
-Here's an example of a chat history `histories/open_ai/331965ed-73d5-405e-a063-d8fbadefd7f9.json`:
+It is stored inside a directory named after a chat provider, similar to instructions.
+Unlike configs and instructions files where you manually need to create them, histories are automatically created and updated.

+For example, a chat history `histories/open_ai/331965ed-73d5-405e-a063-d8fbadefd7f9.json` will look like this:

 ```
 {